Fuzzball Documentation

 The policy section states that the job should timeout (be canceled) if it runs longer than the time allotted.

-- for i in $(seq 1 300); do echo $i; sleep 1; done
+for i in $(seq 1 300); do echo $i; sleep 1; done

-The actual commands in this example specify to run a loop with 300 iterations.
+This section specifies the script that should run in the job (within the given container).
+In this example the script runs a loop with 300 iterations.
 Within each cycle of the loop, echo the current iteration, and wait (sleep) for one second.
 So this workflow just counts seconds from 1 to 300 (a total of five minutes).

 resource: